-My recruitment aligned with the Board's appetite for a more joined the Board on 1 February 2022. conventional Board structure whereby there was a Non-Executive Chairman that was also considered independent.
+My recruitment aligned with the Board's appetite for a more conventional Board structure whereby there was a Non-Executive Chairman that was also considered independent.
 Historically, the Chairman of the Company was also the founder of Redrow.
 Following this, the role was taken over by the former Group Chief Executive as part of a transition to a more conventional Board structure.
 The Board believes that each Chairman appointment made was in the best interests of the Company at the time and now welcomes the structure of a Board chaired by an independent Non-Executive Chairman.